vasudhanair/SQL-Challenge/README.md

 -- Create an salaries table
 -- Create an titles table

-After importing the CSVs, view the tables using
-SELECT * FROM departments;
+After importing the CSVs, the tables were viewed using SELECT * FROM departments;
 SELECT * FROM employees;
 SELECT * FROM dept_emp;